 Engagement with local authorities has also increased hugely in 2017, with over double the number of council commemorations compared to 2016.
 These have included councils all over England, from the South Coast to Tyneside and Cumbria and from town councils, such as Bridport to the largest local authority in Europe – Birmingham City Council.

-Our theme for commemorations this year also generated a huge amount of interest amongst women’s groups, with Rape Crisis centres all around England holding commemorations in solidarity with the women of Bosnia and some insightful panel events bringing together experts in the field of sexual violence to look at how misogyny and hatred threaten community cohesion.
+Our theme for commemorations this year also generated a huge amount of interest amongst women’s groups, with Rape Crisis centres all around England holding commemorations in solidarity with the women of Bosnia and some insightful panel community action events bringing together experts in the field of sexual violence to look at how misogyny and hatred threaten community cohesion.

 Remembering Srebrenica’s Chairman, Dr Waqar Azmi OBE, thanked all the Community Champions for their hard work:

-“The work that people across the UK have put into ensuring that the lessons from Srebrenica are learned is truly humbling.
+“The work that people across the UK have put into ensuring that the lessons from Srebrenica are learned is truly humbling.”

-“By breaking the silence on the gendered aspect of the genocide, our events have sent a loud and clear message that we need to tackle all forms of hatred robustly.
+“By breaking the silence on the gendered aspect of the genocide, our community action has sent a loud and clear message that we need to tackle all forms of hatred robustly.
 The dehumanisation of others – dividing people into ‘us’ and ‘them’ – creates the conditions for hate crimes to occur because of sex, race, religion, sexuality or nationality, so we value every one of our Community Champions who continue raising their voices and speaking out to challenge misogyny, racism, and all forms of hatred in our communities.”